vittoriocapocasale/BlockchainAdoptionDecisionCounselor/README.md

 # Blockchain Adoption Decision Counselor
-A tool to decide if blockchain is a viable option.
+The Blockchain Adoption Decision Counselor is a tool for deciding on blockchain suitability.
+The tool does not require any prior blockchain technical knowledge.
 Use the tool online: https://vittoriocapocasale.github.io/BlockchainAdoptionDecisionCounselor/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.